Edward Steichen: Early life

 Steichen was born Éduard Jean Steichen on March 27, 1879, in a small house in the village of Bivange, Luxembourg, the son of Jean-Pierre and Marie Kemp Steichen.
 His parents facing increasingly straitened circumstances and financial difficulties, decided to make a new start and emigrated to the United States when Steichen was eighteen months old.
 Jean-Pierre Steichen immigrated in 1880, with Marie Steichen bringing the infant Éduard along after Jean-Pierre had settled in Hancock in Michigan's Upper Peninsula copper country.
 According to noted Steichen biographer, Penelope Niven, the Steichens were "part of a large exodus of Luxembourgers displaced in the late nineteenth century by worsening economic conditions."

 Éduard's sister and only sibling, Lilian Steichen, was born in Hancock on May 1, 1883.
 She would later marry poet Carl Sandburg, whom she met at the Milwaukee Social Democratic Party office in 1907.
 Her marriage to Sandburg the following year helped forge a life-long friendship and partnership between her brother and Sandburg.

-By 1889, when Éduard was 10, his parents had saved up enough money to move the family to Milwaukee.
+By 1889, when Éduard was 10, his parents had saved up enough money to move the family to Milwaukee (Wisconsin).
 There he learned German and English at school, while continuing to speak Luxembourgish at home.

 In 1894, at fifteen, Steichen began attending Pio Nono College, a Catholic boys' high school, where his artistic talents were noticed.
 His drawings in particular were said to show promise.
 He quit high school to begin a four-year lithography apprenticeship with the American Fine Art Company of Milwaukee.
 After hours, he would sketch and draw, and he began to teach himself painting.
 Having discovered a camera shop near his work, he visited frequently until he persuaded himself to buy his first camera, a secondhand Kodak box "detective" camera, in 1895.
-Steichen and his friends who were also interested in drawing and photography pooled their funds, rented a small room in a Milwaukee, WI office building, and began calling themselves the Milwaukee Art Students League.
+Steichen and his friends who were also interested in drawing and photography pooled their funds, rented a small room in a Milwaukee office building, and began calling themselves the Milwaukee Art Students League.
 The group hired Richard Lorenz and Robert Schade for occasional lectures.
 In 1899, Steichen's photographs were exhibited in the second Philadelphia Photographic Salon.

 Steichen became a U.S. citizen in 1900 and signed the naturalization papers as Edward J. Steichen, but he continued to use his birth name of Éduard until after the First World War.